 So how do chiggers get the opportunity to bite you in the first place?
 They usually latch onto humans when we’re walking through wooded areas, or places with tall grasses, weeds, or brush.
 We usually don’t feel the bite until a few hours after the parasite latched onto us.
-To avoid these, try to stick to the middle of trails when walking in the woods, and wearing long-sleeves and pants whenever possible (and socks to keep them from biting your ankles).
+To avoid these, try to stick to the middle of trails when walking in the woods, and wear long-sleeves and pants whenever possible.
+Socks may keep them from biting your ankles.
 Also, spray insect or tick repellant on your clothes for extra protection.

-If you did end up with a bite or two from an outdoor adventure, hop in the shower as soon as you can, and scrub the areas where you were bitten with soap and water.
-After that, put on some antiseptic cream and/or hydrocortisone cream to both help with the itching and make sure that if you do over-scratch, it won’t get infected.
+If you did end up with a bite or two from an outdoor adventure, hop in the shower as soon as you can and scrub the areas where you were bitten with soap and water.
+After that, put on some antiseptic cream and/or hydrocortisone cream.
+This will both help with the itching and minimize the risk of infection if you over-scratch.

-A chigger bite can cause extreme itching in pets and love warm, moist areas like skin folds — this makes dogs like Shar Peis extremely susceptible.
+Chiggers love warm, moist areas like skin folds — this makes dogs like Shar Peis extremely susceptible.
+And, unfortunately for your furry friend, chigger bites can cause extreme itching in pets.
 Once a chigger bite damages the skin around it, it has a higher risk of infection, especially in pets who may continue to scratch in discomfort.

 So, what can you do?
-You can bathe your dog in some Epsom salt (same goes for you, if you’re the one with the bite), try a wrapped ice pack, or some oatmeal.
-Either way, you should still consult your pet’s veterinarian as they’ll be able to take a closer look at the sore or infected area.
+You can bathe your dog in some Epsom salt (same goes for you if you’re the one with the bite) or some oatmeal.
+Wrapping the area in an ice pack could provide relief, too.
+Either way, you should still consult your pet’s veterinarian as they’ll be able to take a closer look at the sore or infected area.t